vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/building-a-bot/getting-started.md

 We will be building the bot in Python, however the concepts are transferable and all communication with the wallet and network will be conducted through language-agnostic methods (predominately JSON through REST and WebSockets).

+This guide uses Fairground, the Vega testnet, as it's suggested that you get comfortable with these tutorials on a test network.

 ## Pre-setup
 If you don't have Python installed already, follow the [Python instructions ↗](https://www.python.org/downloads/) to install a recent version.